Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Online Stage: Potential-Game-based Temporary Recruitment

 which verifies the exact potential condition.
-Therefore, $\mathcal{G}^{\mathrm{on}}$ is an exact potential game on $\mathcal{A}^{\mathrm{on,feas}}$ with $P^{\mathrm{on}}=\Phi^{\mathrm{on}}$.
+Therefore, $\mathcal{G}^{\mathrm{on}}$ is an exact potential game on $\mathcal{A}^{\mathrm{on,op}}$ with $P^{\mathrm{on}}=\Phi^{\mathrm{on}}$.

-Moreover, since each $\mathcal{A}_i^{\mathrm{on}}$ and $\mathcal{A}^{\mathrm{on,feas}}$ are finite, the game admits at least one pure-strategy constrained NE.
-Under any asynchronous feasible better-response (or potential-improvement) update, the potential function strictly increases, and thus convergence to a constrained NE is guaranteed in finite steps, implying the FIP. \end{proof} The above result establishes an exact alignment between unilateral feasible recruitment improvements and the increase of global online welfare, enabling a low-overhead remedy solution via potential-driven asynchronous feasible updates.
+Moreover, since each $\mathcal{A}_i^{\mathrm{on}}$ and $\mathcal{A}^{\mathrm{on,op}}$ are finite, the finite operational game admits a potential maximizer, which corresponds to a constrained NE of the underlying exact game.
+Under exact asynchronous feasible better-response dynamics, the potential function strictly increases along every accepted update, and thus the FIP holds over the finite operational feasible set. \end{proof} The above result establishes an exact alignment between unilateral feasible recruitment improvements and the increase of global online welfare, supporting low-overhead remedial coordination via potential-driven asynchronous feasible updates.